-Smith was a senator from Michigan and was a Republican.
+Smith was a senator from Michigan as a Republican.
 He served from 1907 to 1919.

 He was previously the representative for Michigan’s 5th congressional district as a Republican from 1905 to 1907; the representative for Michigan’s 5th congressional district as a Republican from 1903 to 1905; the representative for Michigan’s 5th congressional district as a Republican from 1901 to 1903; the representative for Michigan’s 5th congressional district as a Republican from 1899 to 1901; and the representative for Michigan’s 5th congressional district as a Republican from 1895 to 1899.